maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 + to store infected files for further analysis
 + **Feedback : Dynamic analysis sandboxes suspect files and executes them in a real environment where they can run uninterrupted for minutes.
 During that time, active deception encourages the malware to show itself, and a record of its activity is kept.
 The file is then fed into the Sky ATP machine-learning algorithms.**

+### Policy Enforcer
++ Put the user in a quarantine VLAN.
++ Block the user from accessing the network.
++ **Feedback : In addition to blocking traffic from infected entities on the perimeter firewalls, customers can take network-oriented actions like quarantining to contain lateral threat movement inside the network.**